NSF REU SITE: Research training in the biomedical sciences and engineering

-Overview
+Program Overview

-The REU features a series of workshops, which combine group exercises with short periods of lecturing and discussions, to complement the research experience participants obtain in individual laboratories.
+The program features a series of workshops, which combine group exercises with short periods of lecturing and discussions, to complement the research experience participants obtain in individual laboratories.
 The workshops help students develop strong communication skills, briefly explore scientific ethics, and help participants learn about the graduate application process and the difference between a PhD and an MD/PhD.
-REU participants are provided with the opportunity to present their research to the Yale community, both as an oral and as a poster presentation.
-Finally, there are several opportunities for REU students to interact with graduate students and postdocs at Yale.
+Participants are provided with the opportunity to present their research to the Yale community, both as an oral and as a poster presentation.
+Finally, there are several opportunities for students to interact with graduate students and postdocs at Yale.
 We have some social activities in place for students to help them enjoy the weekends and integrate into Yale’s campus and New Haven easily; however, this is not the focus of our program.
 Instead, we do provide participants with information on nearby recreational areas and points of interest.

 Details of the research program

-• The program for 2023 will run Tuesday, May 30 - Friday, Aug 4.
+• The program for 2024 will run Tuesday, May 28 - Friday, Aug 2.

-• The program provides financial support of $6,000 for the 10-week period.
+• The program provides financial support of $7,000 for the 10-week period.
 In addition, it will cover travel expenses up to $600 and provide a food allowance and free room and board on Yale’s campus.

 • Students will be involved in a variety of enrichment/professional development activities.
 These include a series of workshops covering laboratory procedures, documenting laboratory results, delivering compelling presentations, and discussing scientific ethics and the process of applying to graduate school, career development meetings and seminars.